brendt/stitcher.io/src/content/blog/2023-03-21-limited-by-committee.md

 ![](/resources/img/blog/committee/camel3.jpg)

-It looks like someone combined a horse with a giraffe, and kept adding stuff until they met the requirements of "being able to survive in the desert".
+It looks like someone combined a horse with a giraffe, and kept adding stuff until they met the requirement of "being able to survive in the desert".
 Who came up with that?
-Don't get me wrong: camels _do_ work, so something _must_ be right.
+Don't get me wrong: camels _do_ work, so they must have gotten something right.
 But honestly, the finishing touches are far from ideal:

 ![](/resources/img/blog/committee/camel4.jpg)